Laser Skin Resurfacing

 Recovery Process After Treatment

-What Are The Side Effects and Risks Associated with Laser Skin Resurfacing?
+What Are The Side Effects of Laser Resurfacing?

 With all lasers, possible complications include light or dark pigmentation, blistering, infection, and scaring.
 These complications are rare and Dr. Khatri has been using lasers for over 20 years and we don’t have a single patient with any major complications.